GabeScott/standard-works-vault/General Conference/1978 April - Solving Emotional Problems in the Lord’s Own Way.md

 We have counseled bishops and stake presidents to be very careful to avoid abuses in the welfare program.

-When people are able but unwilling to take care of themselves, we are responsible to employ the dictum of the Lord that the idler shall not eat the bread of the laborer.
-(See D&C 42:42.)
+When people are *able* but *unwilling* to take care of themselves, we are responsible to employ the dictum of the Lord that the idler shall not eat the bread of the laborer.
+(See [[D&C 42.42|D&C 42:42]].)

 The simple rule has been to take care of one’s self.
 This couplet of truth has been something of a model: “Eat it up, wear it out, make it do, or do without.”

 When the Church welfare program was first announced in 1936, the First Presidency said:

-“Our primary purpose was to set up, in so far as it might be possible, a system under which the curse of idleness would be done away with, the evils of a dole abolished, and independence, industry, thrift and self respect be once more established amongst our people.
-The aim of the Church is to help people help themselves.”
-(Conference Report, Oct.
+“Our primary purpose was to set up, in so far as it might be possible, a system under which the curse of idleness would be done away with, the evils of a dole abolished, and independence, industry, thrift and self respect be once more established amongst our people. *The aim of the Church is to help people help themselves.*” (*Conference Report,* Oct.
 1936, p.
 3; italics added.)

 Occasionally someone is attracted to the Church because of our welfare program.
 They see material security.